South Korea fires warning shots after North Korean drones enter its airspace - KESQ

 By Jake Kwon, Sophie Jeong and Ivana Kottasová, CNN

-Five North Korean drones crossed into South Korean airspace on Monday, prompting the South Korean military to fire warning shots and broadcast a warning, a South Korean defense official said.
+Five North Korean drones crossed into South Korean airspace on Monday, prompting the South Korean military to deploy fighter jets and attack helicopters, the country’s defense ministry said.

-Lee Seung-oh, the defense official, said four of the drones flew around Ganghwa island and one flew over capital Seoul’s northern airspace.
+Lee Seung-oh, a South Korean defense official, said four of the drones flew around Ganghwa island and one flew over capital Seoul’s northern airspace.

-“This is a clear provocation and an invasion of our airspace by North Korea,” Lee said during a briefing.

 The assets conducted a reconnaissance mission, including filming North Korea’s military installations, Lee added.

-The South Korean military first detected the drones in the skies near the northwestern city of Gimpo around 10:25 a.m. local time on Monday, according to the country’s defense ministry.
+The South Korean military first detected the drones in the skies near the northwestern city of Gimpo at around 10:25 a.m. local time Monday, according to the country’s defense ministry.

+The last time a North Korean drone was detected below the inter-Korean border was in 2017, according to the South Korean defense ministry.
+At the time, South Korea said it had recovered a crashed North Korean drone that was spying on a US-built missile system in the country.

 North Korea has aggressively stepped up its missile tests this year, often launching multiple weapons at a time.
 It’s fired missiles on 36 separate days — the highest annual tally since Kim Jong Un took power in 2012.